astronomer/astro-docs/enterprise/v0.16/reference/01_cli-reference.md

 This document contains information about every possible command and setting available in the CLI, including sample commands and flags.

 This document doesn't contain specific setup instructions for the setup that each command is used for.
-Additional information on a command, if it exists, will be in the command's **Related Documentation** section.
+Additional information on a command, if it exists, will be in the a **Related Documentation** section.

-This document also does not contain installation instructions for the CLI itself.
+Additionally, this document does not contain installation instructions for the CLI itself.
 For installation instructions, see [CLI Quickstart](/docs/cloud/stable/develop/cli-quickstart).

 ## astro auth